Buying a home

 There's plenty of competition in the moving biz, so taking the time to get a few quotes should help you find a decent price.
 Arranging your movers well in advance of the big day will ensure that your chosen mover is available, so get on the phone early.

-Transfer your utilities
+Review your utilities

 Notify the authorities